 - Lithium Marine Battery.
 The new kid on the block, Lithium batteries are safe and reliable as well as being lightweight.
-Totally maintenance free, they have the added bonus of being impossible to accidentally overcharge.
-Ideal for using in boats, lithium batteries do, however, cost a lot more than the other varieties of marine batteries.
+Totally maintenance-free, they have the added bonus of being impossible to accidentally overcharge.
+Ideal for use in boats, lithium batteries do, however, cost a lot more than the other varieties of marine batteries.

 Top 3 Best Marine Battery Reviews

 In my opinion, the Vmaxtanks MR107 is the best 12-volt deep cycle marine battery around.
 Weighing in at just under 60 pounds, this AGM battery can be mounted at almost any angle and is totally maintenance-free.
 Well constructed and extremely resistant to shocks and vibrations, the MR107 can also withstand severe heat and extreme weather conditions.

 Other attractive features include a relatively fast recharge time and an expected lifespan of between eight and ten years if treated properly of course.
 The battery also has a low self-discharge rate of between 1% and 2% per month which extends the battery’s life.